Skip to main content

 3.KEEP OUT OF INTENSE LIGHT

 Intense sunlight or HID lighting may prove too much for your salvia to handle.
 Salvia grows on the forest floor and is shaded by the tree canopy.
-If growing indoors then fluorescent lighting works great.
+If growing indoors then fluorescent lighting or leds that are not too intense works great.
 For outdoor plants heavy shade is recommended.

 4. GROW IN GOOD SOIL

-Choose a soil that is slightly acidic(most potting soils are) , high in composted matter, and well draining.
-A good potting soil with some added perlite works well.
-I like to use Ocean Forest mixed with Happy Frog(not a sponsor) at about a 50/50 ratio and add a bit of extra perlite to this mix.
+Choose a soil that is slightly acidic(most potting soils are) , high in composted matter, and very well draining.
+A good potting soil with some added perlite works great.
+I like to use Ocean Forest mixed with Happy Frog(not a sponsor) at about a 50/50 ratio and add extra perlite to this mix for extra drainage.

 5. WATERING